Multiple sclerosis: Infectious agents

-Epstein-Barr herpes virus (EBV) can cause infectious mononucleosis and infects about 95% of adults.
-In combination with other genetic and environmental factors, there is "compelling epidemiological and mechanistic evidence for a causal role of EBV in multiple sclerosis", though only a small proportion of those infected with EBV later develop MS. A study of individuals in the United States military between 1993 and 2013 (total population greater than 10 million) compared 801 people who developed MS on or after military service to 1,566 matched controls who did not develop MS during this observation period.
-The study found a 32-fold increased risk of developing MS after infection with EBV.
-It did not find an increased risk after infection with other viruses, including the similarly transmitted cytomegalovirus.
-The finding strongly suggests that EBV plays a role in the onset of MS, although EBV alone may be insufficent to cause it.
+Early evidence suggested the association between several viruses with human demyelinating encephalomyelitis, and the occurrence of demyelination in animals caused by some viral infections.
+One such virus, Epstein-Barr virus (EBV), can cause infectious mononucleosis and infects about 95% of adults, though only a small proportion of those infected later develop MS. A study of more than 10 million US military members compared 801 people who developed MS to 1,566 matched controls who did not.
+The study found a 32-fold increased risk of MS development following EBV infection.
+It did not find an increased risk after infection with other viruses, including the similar cytomegalovirus.
+These findings strongly suggest that EBV plays a role in MS onset, although EBV alone may be insufficient to cause it.